Get advice on your writing from a professional writer

 Students from any subject, undergraduate or postgraduate, are welcome to make use of the opportunity to discuss their work with a fellow.

 The service is free of charge, confidential and independent of the university.
-It runs as a complement to the Academic Skills team's One-to-One Tutorial service.
+It runs as a complement to the one-to-one appointments service.
 As professional writers, the RLF Fellows are especially equipped to offer advice on style and structure.
 The Fellows can provide individually tailored, in-depth guidance on all aspects of effective writing, including developing ideas, planning, grammar, punctuation, clarity, editing and rewriting.

 RLF tutorials are not suitable for students who require specialised English language help (e.g. TEFL, EAP) who should seek help from QMUL's Language Centre.